LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 Using express, make an app that renders an html page that with a form that does a post of the users name and then store their given name in a cookie.
 Parse cookies using a cookie parsing node package.
-Display the users name on the page if you have it in the cookie. also have a "clear name" button
+Display the user's name on the page if you have it in the cookie.
+The user should also have a "clear name" button.

 ### Search Terms